-The service courses are for non-majors and generally have an introductory sequence of two semesters and most have an accompanying laboratory class which is a required co-requisite.
+The foundational courses are for non-majors and generally have an introductory sequence of two semesters and most have an accompanying laboratory class which is a required co-requisite.
 Most of these courses are required for some major or meet an area requirement in the Bachelor of Arts degree.
-There is an introductory major's set of courses, a three-semester sequence.
-The first two semesters are also required for several other science majors.
+There is a set of introductory major's courses in a three-semester sequence.
+The first two semesters are required for several other science majors as well.
 These courses also have a co-requisite laboratory course.
-The service courses constitute the major part of the Department's teaching duties and are the primary source of work for TAs as either graders of homework or teachers of discussion sections or laboratory instructors.
-Among the service courses that are not required for any degree are the Physical Sciences classes.
-These are small enrollment laboratory courses that introduce physics through discovery techniques.
+The foundational courses constitute the major part of the Department's teaching duties and are the primary source of work for TAs as either graders of homework or leaders of discussion sections or laboratory instructors.
+Among the foundational courses that are not required for any degree are the Physical Sciences classes.
+These are small enrollment laboratory courses that introduce physics through inquiry-based techniques.
 These courses are generally taught by AIs (see: Section 4.2.2).